⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Experience AI-Powered Workout Tracking

-Join the PRPath waitlist and be among the first to train with ATLAS AI coaching
+Download PRPath free and be among the first to train with Atlas AI coaching

 Final Recommendations by User Type

-For Serious Lifters: PRPath (AI coaching) or Strong (simple reliability)
+For Serious Lifters: PRPath (conversational Atlas AI) or Strong (no-AI reliability)

-For Template Seekers: PRPath (AI-generated) or Fitbod (algorithmic)
+For Template Seekers: PRPath (Atlas-generated conversational) or Fitbod/Hevy Trainer (algorithmic)

 Frequently Asked Questions